 JFET Drain Characteristic Curve

 - Suppose that the gate to drain voltage value is 0 or VGS=0.
-It is generated by linking the gate with the source as shown in figure denoted as ‘a’.
+It is generated by linking the gate with the source as shown in the figure denoted as ‘a’.
 Here both source and gate are connected with the ground.

 - With the increment in VDD from zero volts ID will rises in direct relation as shown in graph in the figure among points A and B.